danvoulez/Universal-Business-Ledger/ARCHITECTURE.md

 const ledger = createUniversalLedger();

 // The system is now ready with:
-// - Event store (in-memory for development)
+// - Event store (PostgreSQL if DATABASE_URL set, otherwise in-memory)
 // - Workflow engine with standard workflows
 // - Flow orchestrator for complex processes
 // - Aggregate repository for state queries